the title alone is eliciting irl lols over here

 Does anyone here have Martin Popoff's BOC book?
 It's the only such thing in existence afaik.
 I need to try to hunt it down...

 ― Axolotl with an Atlatl (Jon Lewis), Tuesday, 7 February 2012 18:12 (seven years ago) Permalink

 the songwriting's really nothing to write home about on Curse of the Hidden Mirror but the guitar tone/recording is frankly beautiful

-― unlistenable in philly (underrated aerosmith bootlegs I have owned), Tuesday, 7 February 2012 18:20 (six years ago) Permalink
+― unlistenable in philly (underrated aerosmith bootlegs I have owned), Tuesday, 7 February 2012 18:20 (seven years ago) Permalink

 didn't know Jim Carroll wrote the lyrics for "Perfect Water" off Club Ninja! they had the weirdest cast of characters writing lyrics for them: Meltzer, Patti Smith, Michael Moorcock, Jim Carroll, etc...also recently some "cyberpunk author" I hadn't heard of (wrote for Curse and Heaven Forbid)

 Aero - there are some gems on Curse I think! esp Pocket and Live for Me

 ― dave coolier (upper mississippi sh@kedown), Tuesday, 7 February 2012 19:11 (seven years ago) Permalink